-This six-day itinerary is fit for foodies, and it's the only one where you might come back heavier than you started.
+This six-day itinerary is fit for foodies, and it's the only itinerary where you might come back heavier than you started.

 In a place that’s known for its red rock landscape, it’s incredible that local chefs can coax such a feast of fresh food from the desert.
 This itinerary is fit for foodies — be warned you might come back weighing more than when you started.

-You’ll visit Moab, where you can marvel at the desert’s bounty at the robust farmers' market and enjoy canyon views through your wine glass full of a locally-produced vintage.
-On the road to Capitol Reef National Park, you can awaken to a farm-fresh breakfast, dine riverside, and then savor salads grown in the desert sun and picked fresh just for you.
+You’ll visit Moab, where you can enjoy canyon views and a bounty of restaurant options.
+On the road to Capitol Reef National Park, you can awaken to a farm-fresh breakfast, dine riverside and then savor salads grown in the desert sun and picked fresh just for you.